 We have incurred net losses since our inception.
-For the nine months ended September 30, 2021, we had a net loss of \$65 million and as of September 30, 2021, we had an accumulated deficit of \$347 million.
+For the three months ended March 31, 2022, we had a net loss of \$14 million and as of March 31, 2022, we had an accumulated deficit of \$372 million.
 We expect to incur additional losses in the future, and we may never achieve revenue sufficient to offset our expenses.
-We expect to continue to devote substantially all of our resources to increase adoption of and reimbursement for our Afirma, Percepta, Decipher, Envisia, Immunoscore and Prosigna tests, and the development of additional tests.
+We expect to continue to devote substantially all of our resources to increase adoption of and reimbursement for our molecular diagnostic portfolio of tests, and the development of additional tests.
 We may never achieve or sustain profitability, and our failure to achieve and sustain profitability in the future could cause the market price of our common stock to decline.

-Our financial results currently depend mainly on sales of our Afirma and Decipher Prostate tests, and we will need to generate sufficient revenue from these and other diagnostic solutions to grow our business.
+Our financial results currently depend mainly on sales of our Afirma and Decipher Prostate tests, and we will need to generate sufficient revenue from these and our other diagnostic tests to grow our business.

 Most of our revenue to date has been derived from the sale of our Afirma tests, which are used in the diagnosis of thyroid cancer.
-Our second largest source of revenue in the third quarter of 2021 was our urological tests, which we began marketing and selling following our acquisition of Decipher Biosciences in March 2021.
+We also derive significant revenue from our Decipher urological tests.
 Over the next few years, we expect to continue to derive a substantial portion of our revenue from sales of our Afirma and Decipher tests.
-To date, we have derived a smaller portion of our revenue from our Percepta, Prosigna and Envisia tests.
+To date, we have derived a smaller portion of our revenue from our Prosigna, Percepta, Envisia, and Immunoscore tests.
 Once tests are clinically validated and commercially available for patient testing, we must continue to develop and publish evidence that our tests are informing clinical decisions in order for them to receive positive coverage decisions by payers.
 Without coverage policies, our tests may not be reimbursed and we will not be able to recognize revenue.
 We cannot guarantee that tests we commercialize will gain and maintain positive coverage decisions and therefore, we may never realize revenue from tests we commercialize.
-In addition, we are in various stages of research and development for other diagnostic solutions that we may offer, but there can be no assurance that we will be able to identify other diseases that can be effectively addressed or, if we are able to identify such diseases, whether or when we will be able to successfully commercialize solutions for these diseases and obtain the evidence and coverage decisions from payers.
-If we are unable to increase sales and expand reimbursement for our Afirma, Percepta, Envisia, Decipher, Immunoscore and Prosigna tests, or develop and commercialize other solutions, our revenue and our ability to achieve and sustain profitability would be impaired, and the market price of our common stock could decline.
+In addition, we are in various stages of research and development for other diagnostic tests that we may offer, but there can be no assurance that we will be able to identify other diseases that can be effectively addressed or, if we are able to identify such diseases, whether or when we will be able to successfully commercialize solutions for these diseases and obtain the evidence and coverage decisions from payers.
+If we are unable to increase sales and expand reimbursement for our Afirma, Decipher Prostate, Prosigna, Percepta, Envisia, Decipher Bladder, and Immunoscore tests, or develop and commercialize other tests, our revenue and our ability to achieve and sustain profitability would be impaired, and the market price of our common stock could decline.

-If we are unable to grow sales of our portfolio of tests including Percepta, Envisia, Decipher Bladder, Prosigna and Immunoscore, our business may suffer.
+If we are unable to grow sales of our portfolio of tests including Prosigna, Percepta, Envisia, Decipher Bladder, and Immunoscore, our business may suffer.

-We have focused on developing a robust pulmonology business, led by our Percepta and Envisia products.
-In addition, in 2020, we acquired the Prosigna breast cancer test and, in 2021 we acquired the Decipher Bladder and Immunoscore tests.
-Although these products have not contributed significant revenue to date, we expect them to grow and become an increasingly important component of our strategic focus, as well as our results of operations.
-We plan to introduce a nasal swab test for early lung cancer detection which, together with our Percepta Genomic Atlas and the Percepta GSC, we expect to form a comprehensive lung cancer testing portfolio that we believe may improve lung cancer diagnosis and treatment decisions.
-However, due to the COVID-19 pandemic, pulmonologists have been focused on treatment planning and care for COVID-19 patients and we believe fewer bronchoscopy procedures have been performed where Percepta and Envisia brushings and biopsies have been taken and sent to us for genomic testing.
-There can be no assurance that physicians will perform bronchoscopy procedures or send brushings or biopsies to us in sufficient volumes for our revenue to recover to pre-pandemic levels or to meet our projections.
-Additionally, we anticipate expanding the reach of our lung, urology, bladder and breast cancer tests to international markets through the distribution of the nCounter Analysis System; if our distribution of this platform is unsuccessful, or if our products are not widely adopted internationally, our business and results of operations may be adversely affected.
+Although Prosigna, Percepta, Envisia, Decipher Bladder and Immunoscore have not contributed significant revenue to date, we expect them to grow and become an increasingly important component of our strategic focus, as well as our results of operations.
+We plan to introduce new tests going forward as well.
+There can be no assurance that physicians will request our new tests be performed in sufficient volumes for our revenue to meet our projections.
+Additionally, we anticipate expanding the reach of our tests to international markets through the distribution of the nCounter Analysis System; if our distribution of this platform is unsuccessful, or if our products are not widely adopted internationally, our business and results of operations may be adversely affected.